mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 When a manual loop is set, all 8 performance pads are lit.

-Performance pad 1 sets the loop IN point.
+Performance pad 1 sets the loop in point.

-Performance pad 2 sets the loop OUT point.
+Performance pad 2 sets the loop out point.

-Performance pads 3 enables and disables the loop once the IN and OUT points are set.
+Performance pads 3 enables and disables the loop once the in and out points are set.

 Performance pad 5 doubles the length of the loop.